How to use HomePod to find your iPhone or other Apple device

 • “Hey Siri, I lost my Mac.”

-Siri will search the Find My iPhone database for your Apple ID account to determine if the device you’ve requested is listed.
+Siri will search the Find My database for your Apple ID account to determine if the device you’ve requested is listed.
 If so, the assistant will either play a sound on your lost device or request additional information.
 For instance, you may be asked to choose a specific device to ping in case you have, say, multiple iPhones.
-You must be signed in with the same Apple ID on your HomePod and your other devices in order for this to work.
+You must be signed in with the same Apple Account on your HomePod and your other devices in order for this to work.

 You can use Siri on HomePod to locate the following Apple devices: